YanivDoron/Accelerating-Matrix-Multiplication-/README.md

 - **Register Tiling for Maximum Throughput (Significant Performance Improvement)**
   Each thread computes a small output sub-block using registers.
 This minimizes memory access and leverages low-latency register files for peak arithmetic throughput.

+## 📈 Benchmark Results

+Compared to Intel MKL and Our Castum CUDA kernel:

+- Achieved **~50× speedup over MKL** on 2048×2048 FP32 matrices.
+- Significant improvements over naive CUDA by optimizing memory access patterns and thread workloads.

+## ✅ Simplifying Assumptions

+- **Contiguous Memory:** All matrices are stored contiguously (row-major).
+- **Device-Resident:** All matrices reside in GPU memory.
+No host-device transfers during computation.
+- **FP32 Precision:** All computations are done in 32-bit float (no quantization).
+- **No Quantization:** This implementation avoids any form of reduced precision for maximum accuracy.

+## 🖥️ Requirements

+- CUDA-enabled NVIDIA GPU (e.g., RTX 2080 Ti)
+- Python + PyTorch (with CUDA support)
+- C++/CUDA build environment (`nvcc`, `setuptools`)